pietervdvn/MapComplete/README.md

 ### High-level overview

 The website is purely static.
-This means that there is no database here, nor one is needed as all the data is kept in OpenStreetMap or Wikimedia (for images).
+This means that there is no database here, nor one is needed as all the data is kept in OpenStreetMap, Wikimedia (for images), IMGUR.
+Settings are saved in the preferences-space of the OSM-website, amended by some local-storage if the user is not logged-in.

 When viewing, the data is loaded from overpass.
 The data is then converted (in the browser) to geojson, which is rendered by Leaflet.